 Agrahyah was selected as the partner agency for its expertise in understanding the Indian demographic, and I was assigned to lead the project.
-Collaborating with linguistic experts from each of the three languages, we conducted user research and performed content UX analysis, and I prepared models, reports and guidelines for Samsung’s design team to follow.
+Collaborating with linguistic experts from each of the three languages, we conducted user research and performed content UX analysis, while I prepared models, reports and guidelines for Samsung’s design team to follow.

 Having Samsung’s mobile interface, OneUI, understand and cater to the demographic needs of vernacular India was a big step towards solidifying its customer base and loyalty in the subcontinent.
 This project generated insights and strategy that their team could use while tailoring the operating system for the nuances, needs, and context of the target audience.

-Sources of Research
+Sources for Research